Enaero/steam-transaction-total/README.md

-# How much money have you put into steam?
+# How much money have you put into Steam?
 Sums up all your steam transactions on https://store.steampowered.com/account/history/

 ## Instructions